MotherNature/theladders-object-calisthenics/interactions.md

 + TheLadders wants the system to be able to handle more than one recruiter with the same name.

 # In Progress
 + Jobseekers can apply to jobs posted by recruiters.
-    + JReq jobs require a resume to apply to them.
+    + Jobseekers should be able to apply to different jobs with different resumes.

 # Completed